Sign up for the CIC mailing list

 Tuesday, Nov.
-9
+9. 2021

 If Only I Were That Warrior is a feature documentary film focusing on the Italian occupation of Ethiopia in 1935.
 Following the recent construction of a monument dedicated to Fascist general Rodolfo Graziani, the film addresses the unpunished war crimes he and others committed in the name of Mussolini’s imperial ambitions.
 The stories of three characters, filmed in present day Ethiopia, Italy and the United States, take the audience on a journey through the living memories and the tangible remains of the Italian occupation of Ethiopia — a journey that crosses generations and continents to today, where this often overlooked legacy still ties the fates of two nations and their people.

-Q&A with If Only I Were That Warrior Producer/Director Valerio Ciriaci and Cinematographer/Producer Isaac Liptzin, 5 p.m., Ellis White Lecture Hall
+Q and A with If Only I Were That Warrior Producer/Director Valerio Ciriaci and Cinematographer/Producer Isaac Liptzin, 5 p.m., Ellis White Lecture Hall

 Director Valerio Ciriaci and cinematographer Isaac Liptzin will discuss the making of the film and the questions it raises about the malleable nature of history.

 Tuesday, Jan.
-25
+25, 2022

 Professor Roy Domenico, chair of the Department of History at the University of Scranton, focuses his teaching and research on 19th- and 20th-century European political and cultural, with an emphasis on Italy and Catholic nations.
-This talk will look at the history of fascism in Italy and lay the historical groundwork for our reading of The Shadow King.
+This talk looked at the history of fascism in Italy and lay the historical groundwork for our reading of The Shadow King.